-Period Type of goods Rate of tax Linto 21 Declared goods Twice the rate applicable to sale of goods within the State.
-Upto 31 March 2007 Other goods At 10 per cent or at the rate applicable to sale of goods within the State whichever is greater.
-From 01 April 2007 In both the cases, the rate applicable to sale of goods within the State. e rate applicable to sale of goods within the State.
+Period Type of goods of goods Rate of tax Linto 21 Declared goods Twice the rate applicable to sale of goods within the State.
+Upto 31 March 2007 Other goods At 10 per cent or at the rate applicable to sale of goo within the State whichever is greater.
+From 01 April 2007 In both the cases, the rate applicable to sale of goods within the State.